Logius-standaarden/fsc-core/specifications.md

 The payload of the JWT:

 * *gth(string):*
-  The hash of the Grant that serves as basis for the authorization
+  The hash of the Grant that serves as the basis for the authorization
 * *gid(string):*
   The ID of the Group
 * *sub(string):*